google-marketing-solutions/vigenair/README.md

   * A description of the variant and what is happening in it.
   * An LLM-generated Score, from 1-5, representing how well the variant adheres to the input rules and guidelines.
 Users are strongly encouraged to update this section of the generation prompt in [config.ts](ui/src/config.ts) to refer to their own brand voice and creative guidelines.
   * Reasoning for the provided score, with examples of adherence / inadherence.

+  Variants are sorted in descending order, first by the proximity of their duration to the user's target duration, and then by score for variants with the same duration.

 #### 4.2.
 User Controls for Video Rendering